Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 **Study design, materials, corpora, and the next empirical steps for signed-language literacy**

-This entry is the third research-facing anchor of the `Sutton SignWriting Language and Literacy Research` series.
+This entry turns *Sutton SignWriting Language and Literacy Research* toward practical study design.

 It follows: